Before telling a guy that you’re not interested in him you should know that not all people react the same to rejection.

 Harsh & funny texts you don’t want to send him but want to imagine you did

-These could be a bit rude and harsh in the real life, but here’s something you can joke about with your friends:
+These could be a bit rude and harsh in the real life, but if he is sarcastic and he matches your energy, maybe you can try.

 - You see the ring that I’m wearing, I promised myself to always be single.